BV-BRC/BV-BRC-Docs/docroot/tutorial/docking/docking.md

     If C is below -1.5 the pose is considered **low** confidence.
 The above confidence guidelines pertain to protein ligand combinations of medium-sized proteins with small, drug-like molecules.
 This is what DiffDock had it the training set.
 For large ligands, large protein complexes, or unbound conformations, adjust these intervals downward.

 * **CNN Score**: CNN refers to a type of artificial intelligence called convolutional neural network (CNNs).
 The CNN Score gives a numerical value that represents how plausible is the binding pose is within the pocket based on the CNN model's evaluation.
-The evalulation is based on key features of protein-ligand interactions.
+The evaluation is based on key features of protein-ligand interactions.
 The CNN score is a value between 0 and 1 that is used to rank the poses of the ligand, where a score of 1 denotes a perfect ligand pose.

 * **CNN Affinity**: CNN affinity is a hypothetical measurement of the strength of the binding interaction between the molecule and the target protein when docked as calculated by the central neural network described above.
 A higher affinity value indicates a greater chance of successful ligand docking at that pose.